 “Runnin’ Down a Dream,” Tom Petty and the Heartbreakers (Album: Full Moon Fever, 1989)

 Elvis Presley rolled through Ocala in 1961 and Tom Petty, born in Gainesville, shook the King’s hand.
-The world should be thankful for that moment because it inspired a young Petty to pursue a musical career.
+The world should be thankful for that moment because it inspired a young Petty to pursue career in music.
 I chose this song because vacations are about new experiences and living out dreams.

 Find “Runnin’ Down a Dream” on Amazon.